A Complete Guide

 Speak to an Expert » Get a FREE Lifetime Mortgage Quote Now

-If you’re property rich but cash strapped, then you will appreciate how crucial it is to have the capital in place to enjoy your financial freedom and not to get worried about how you will pay for your bills, insurance premiums and to enjoy your retirement.
+If you’re property rich but cash strapped, then you will appreciate how crucial it is to have the money in place to enjoy your financial freedom and not to get worried about how you will pay for your bills, insurance premiums and to relish your retirement.

-However, if you do not have a considerable pension pot or any savings, getting to realise your dreams and maintain your lifestyle after retirement could be easier said than done.
+However, if you do not have a considerable pension pot or any savings, getting to realise your dreams and retain your lifestyle after retirement could be easier said than done.

-That is where a lifetime mortgage plan comes in handy.
-It is the most popular equity release scheme and works by allowing homeowners over 55 years of age to acquire the value or ‘equity,’ tied up in their estate as a cash disbursement.
-It enables you to have access to tax-free cash to enjoy in retirement – while letting you keep ownership of your home.
+That is where lifetime mortgage comes in handy.
+It is the most popular equity release scheme and works by allowing homeowners over 55 years to acquire the value or ‘equity,’ tied up in their estate as a cash disbursement.
+It enables you to have access to no tax cash to enjoy in retirement – while letting you keep ownership of your home.

-Unlike the residential mortgages which run for a fixed term, lifetime mortgages run for the rest of your life.
-You continue to live in your property rent-free until you die or move into long-term care.
+Unlike the residential mortgages which is on a fixed rate, lifetime mortgages run for life.
+You continue to reside in your property with no rent until you die or move to permanent care.
 It’s the ideal alternative to downsizing or if you don’t want to move.

-True to its name, a lifetime mortgage operates by running for the rest of the homeowner’s life.
-Unconventionally, no repayments are made on the plan till the last surviving homeowner dies or you move into permanent care.
-That said, most lifetime mortgage plans today offer you the option of making monthly payments or voluntary payments to regulate the interest from accruing.
+True to its name, a lifetime mortgage works by running for life of the homeowner.
+Unconventionally, no repayments are made till the last surviving homeowner dies or you move to permanent care.
+That said, most plans today offer you the option of making mensual payments or voluntary payments to regulate the usury from accruing.

-The interest typically builds up or ‘rolls up’ on a lifetime mortgage, thus increasing with time.
-Anything left after repaying the lifetime mortgage provider goes to your beneficiaries.
+The interest typically builds up or ‘rolls up’ on this, thus accumulating with time.
+Anything left after repaying the provider goes to your beneficiaries.

 The funds you receive with lifetime mortgages are also flexible.
 You can choose to take the money as a lump sum or in several smaller chunks, ‘drawdown.’
-In both cases, the capital your release is tax-free, and you get charged interest on the amount you withdraw.
+In both cases, the cash you release is of no tax, and you get charge usury on your withdrawal.

-- The youngest homeowner has to be a minimum age of 55
+- The youngest homeowner has to be a minimum 55

 - The minimum value of your property needs to be £70,000

-- The homeowner’s health and lifestyle conditions – if you have any qualifying medical conditions.
+- The homeowner’s health and lifestyle – if you have any qualifying medical issues.
 You have the right to borrow more cash.

 So, to give a rough estimate, according to Aviva and Legal & General, you can release between 20% and 50% of the equity in your residence.

-However, when it comes to deciding the exact amount of money you can unlock, you can use our free equity release calculator to see the amount you can release and chat with an expert for free.
+However, when it comes to deciding how much you can unlock, you can use our calculator to see how much you can release and chat with an expert.

-Like other equity release plans, you always have to make sure you are aware of the costs involved, which can include:
+Like other equity release, you always have to make sure you are aware of the expenses involved, which can include: